 - Achieve excellent grades; most recently admitted students had overall and science GPAs of 3.7 and 3.6, respectively for allopathic schools and 3.5 and 3.4 for osteopathic schools.

-- Earn a good score on the MCAT (Medical College Admissions Test).
+- Earn a good score on the MCAT.
 Average scores for recently admitted allopathic and osteopathic students were 31 and 27, respectively.
+(It will take several months for the new MCAT scores (427-528) to be factored into annual admissions statistics).

 - Obtain a University Prehealth Committee evaluation letter.